State-of-the-art press line for CLT

 A set of arms carries the pieces of lamstock running lengthwise to the plastic board.
 When the arms are pulled back, the lamstock glides into place.
 The new layer is adjusted to make sure it is lying correctly.

 The plastic board is transported under the face gluing system and on to the lay-up system for the lamstock running crosswise.
-When the plastic board reverses, the lay-up system runs with the same speed to place the lamstock running across on the layer of lamstock running lengthwise.
+When the plastic board reverses, the lay-up system runs with the same speed to place the cross lamstock on the length layer lamstock.
 This process of alternating between a length-layer, glue, and a cross-layer is repeated until the desired number of layers is reached.

 When the prepared CLT element is brought into the press, the lamstock needs to be pushed together.
 A pushing unit ahead of the press pushes the cross running lamstock together before the hydraulic cylinders of the press transfers the necessary laminating pressure from the top and the sides.
 Strong glulam beams are lowered onto the part of the CLT element, that is protruding and thereby stopping the element from curving upwards.